 In August 2008, at age 14, our daughter Shea was diagnosed with nodular sclerosing Hodgkins lymphoma.
 For nearly four years, she underwent a variety of treatment protocols, including two stem cell transplants and experimental t-cell therapy, before she passed away on July 25, 2012.

-We are humbled by, and grateful for, the wonderful support from friends, family, members of our community, even perfect strangers who have reached out to help ease the burden of medical and travel expenses related to experimental treatment in New York.
+We remain extremely grateful for the wonderful support from friends, family, members of our community, even perfect strangers who reached out to help ease the burden of medical and travel expenses related to experimental treatment in New York.

 Shea's journey began July 2008, when she began to lose her voice.
 Visits to the pediatrician ruled out mono and strep, so we were referred to an ear-nose-throat specialist.
 He found that her left vocal cord wasn't functioning (unilateral vocal cord paralysis).
 He felt it was probably caused by a virus, but ordered a brain MRI and CT scans of neck and chest to rule out an obstruction of the nerve leading to the vocal cord.

 On Friday, August 22, Shea underwent the tests.
-We were shocked to learn that there is a grapefruit-sized mass in her chest, on the right side in the area between the heart and the collarbone.
-Because the mass surrounds her windpipe, we were told to come into Children's immediately.
+We were shocked to learn that there was a grapefruit-sized mass in her chest, on the right side in the area between the heart and the collarbone.
+Because the mass surrounded her windpipe, we were told to come into Children's Memorial Hospital immediately.
 Apparently they feared that she could stop breathing in her sleep.

 When they saw her, however, they were impressed by her healthy appearance, and also by the fact that she had survived two weeks of band camp without experiencing any shortness of breath or fatigue.
 In fact, other than the strained voice, she showed no other symptoms.
 This was very good news.
 But after a painful biopsy surgery, we heard the words no parent is prepared to hear.
 Shea had Hodgkins Lymphoma, nodular sclerosing variant.
 Further tests showed her cancer to be stage 2A.